lukebinmore/Guild-Of-Geeks/docs/PLANNING.md

 ### **Database Scheme**

 Below are the planned fields for each table in the database for the site.
-Created in <a href="https://app.diagrams.net/" target="_blank">Diagrams.net.</a>
+Created in [Diagrams.net.](https://app.diagrams.net/)

 **User Table:**